© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Merrion Camp is a scheduled monument protected by Cadw under reference PE055.
 View the official record →

-Merrion Camp is a prehistoric enclosure located in Pembrokeshire, Wales, dating to the Iron Age period.
+Merrion Camp is a prehistoric enclosure located in Pembrokeshire, Wales, and is designated as a Scheduled Ancient Monument under the reference PE055.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE055.

 Merrion Camp dates from the prehistoric period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Merrion Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE055.